apf99/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential short coming is that this method seems to be susceptable to shadows on the edge of the road (like due to the side of a bridge).
+One potential short coming is that this method seems to be susceptable to shadows on the edge of the road (like due to the side of a bridge) or high contrasts between the edge of the road and the shoulder.
 The current pipeline can sometimes mistaken these shadows for lane lines.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to add color detection in order to eliminated unwanted shadows.
+A possible improvement would be to add color detection in order to eliminated unwanted shadows by distinguishing them from white and yellow lane markings.